 Finally, you can advertise through various offline and online channels.
 Job posting websites are a good place to start.

 If your post needs a boost, they have a lot of useful premium paid features you can try.

 Whichever method you employ, include a clear job description.

 The candidates need to know exactly what is expected of them, so you don’t spend time interviewing people who are unqualified for the job.

 When evaluating potential employees, consider their commitment to the program mission, skills and ability to work with youth, and their experience and credentials.

-By hiring the right staff, you will build a strong team that can provide quality care and enrichment opportunities for the children in your program.
+By hiring a qualified staff, you will build a strong team that can provide high-quality care and enrichment opportunities for the children in your program.